jonathandumas/capacity-firming-ro/README.md

 The ro/robust/algorithms folder contains the BD and CCG algorithms.

 The procedure to use the code is the following:
-* specify in the ro_loop.py file the algorithm (BD or CCG), the type of robust optimization (static or dynamic), and the numerical parameters of the algorithm (convergence threshold, big-M's values, etc)
+* specify in the `ro_loop.py` file the algorithm (BD or CCG), the type of robust optimization (static or dynamic), and the numerical parameters of the algorithm (convergence threshold, big-M's values, etc);
-* run the ro_loop.py file -> the day-ahead planning are computed
+* run `ro_loop.py` -> the day-ahead planning are computed;
-* run the controller_loop.py -> the intraday profits are computed by the controller that uses the intraday PV point forecasts and the day-ahead plannings
+* run `controller_loop.py` -> the intraday profits are computed by the controller that uses the intraday PV point forecasts and the day-ahead plannings
-* when you have computed all the day-ahead planning for all pairs of risk-averse parameters for both the BD and CCG algorithms for both the LSTM and NF PV quantiles you can use the res_heatmap.py.
-Note: you have to compute the day-ahead planning in the deterministic mode also with the det_loop.py file in the ro/determinist to have the entire heatmaps.
+* when you have computed all the day-ahead planning for all pairs of risk-averse parameters for both the BD and CCG algorithms for both the LSTM and NF PV quantiles you can use `res_heatmap.py`.
+Note: you have to compute the day-ahead planning in the deterministic mode also with `det_loop.py` in the ro/determinist to have the entire heatmaps.